Movers and SHAKERS

 The Coinbase Nasdaq Listing Offers a Diversified Equity Investment in Crypto-Growth

-Coinbase could be a great diversifier among investors that believe the market for crypto transactions will grow.
+Coinbase could be a great diversifier for investors that believe the market for crypto transactions will grow.
 It allows them to take an equity stake in a company that benefits from the growth in crypto usage without direct exposure to any one currency (except $US or other base).
-Other methods equity investors have sought to gain from the popularity and growth of digital currency is by investing in the underlying technology that makes the invention possible, blockchain.
+Other methods equity investors have used to gain from the popularity and growth of digital currency is investing in the underlying technology that makes the invention possible, blockchain.

-Blockchain is a non-direct involvement in digital currency investments, which allows participation in the growth and digital currencies as they gain pervasiveness.
+Blockchain is a non-direct involvement in digital currency investments, it allows participation in the growth of digital currencies as this market gains pervasiveness.
 Blockchain is the platform that serves as the backbone of cryptocurrency.
 In the simplest terms, blockchain is a public electronic ledger.
 Built around a peer-to-peer (P2P) system, multiple users create a series of records in the ledger.
 These entries may be infinitely amended over time, but each entry is unchangeable.

 Data Source: Barchart.com

 Companies involved in blockchain include Taal Distributed Information Technologies (TAALF).
 TAAL provides a wide range of Blockchain/Crypto-related services, including transaction processing, pool management, data storage solutions, and blockchain computing.
 Their primary focus is on the global adoption of Bitcoin SV (original Bitcoin).
 TAAL’s vision is ‘New Innovations for the New Economy.”